Oman Oil and Gas Exhibition Centre

-Oman Oil and Gas Exhibition Centre is a museum, located on Seih Al Maleh Street, Al-Qurum, Muscat, Oman.

-The museum was established 1995 as a donation from Petroleum Development Oman (PDO).
-The museum is an interactive journey exploring the discovery, extraction and use of fossil fuels in Oman.
+The Oman Oil and Gas Exhibition Centre is an oil and gas museum located on Seih Al Maleh Street in Al-Qurum, Muscat, Oman.
+It was established in 1995 as a gift from Petroleum Development Oman (PDO) to the nation.
+Its exhibits explain the discovery, extraction and use of fossil fuels in Oman.

-Adjacent to the centre is the PDO Planetarium, built in 2000.
+The PDO Planetarium, built in 2000, is located next to the centre.